adamcath/haute-codeture/haute-codeture.md

 thousands of lines of code?

 The solution is simple.
 File a ticket.
-Then you'll prioritize the ticket during you're normal planning processes.
+Then you'll prioritize the ticket during your normal planning processes.
 Reference it in the code so surprised readers know it's tracked.
 If the ticket would just be too embarassing ("fix glaring security hole"), you should probably just fix it now.